 The CARES Act provided Americans with at least $1,200 in direct cash installments, enhanced unemployment benefits, and established a pardonable small business loan program referred to as the Paycheck Protection Program (PPP).

 The PPP served as a crucial supply of funding for the many small businesses harshly impacted by the coronavirus pandemic.
 It has been replenished twice, with almost $130 billion in aid.
 The extra $600 in weekly payments for unemployment is ready to expire by the end of July.
 The next round of aid isn’t set to be dispersed until September.

 What are the possible outcomes of the fourth round of aid?

-The new round of instant cash payments will have the greatest impact on US citizens’wallets.
+As the US Congress struggles to address COVID-19’s economic impact, it is plainly obvious that the new round of instant cash payments will have the greatest impact on US citizen’s wallets.
 The possibility of it is being discussed, but recovery is now the top priority.
 The new aid will be based on getting people back to work.